momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-Cargo regard util.rs as an integration test file.
-That's because each file under `tests` directory is compiled to an indivisual executable.
+Cargo regard `util.rs` as an integration test file.
+That's because each file under `tests` directory is compiled into an individual executable.
 The following command exemplifies it:

 ```
 ❯ ./target/debug/deps/util-56f0a00bc4335220